 - BenQ HT2150ST 1080P Short Throw Projector

-The Importance of a Church Projector for your Church
+The Importance of a Projector for Church

 - Wider Display – With the use of projectors, churches could display any image of any size they wish to.
 Churches could also showcase any kind of information or guidelines with the wide projector screen.
 They can easily be plugged through laptops, DVD players, and the like.

 - It is Portable – LCD projectors are portable and you can take them anywhere.
-Portability is one of the factors that makes the projector highly valuable in the churches.
+Portability is one of the factors that makes the projector highly valuable in churches.
 It is most important for mobile churches to spread the faith from one site to another.

 - Good Communication – Most churchgoers prefer communication with a visual element.
-The message or the sermon become memorable if they could connect the words to the images on the screen.
+The message or the sermon becomes memorable if they could connect the words to the images on the screen.
 Churches could display song lyrics, video presentations, or movies for visual clarity.

-- A cheaper option for Hymnals – The use of pew hymnals are a thing of the past.
+- A cheaper option for Hymnals – The use of pew hymnals is a thing of the past.
 They are a fixture in most churches that takes a lot of space and a bit expensive.
 Using a projector serves as the best alternative to hymnals.
 Compared with pricey hymnals, projection remains the best and most cost-effective approach.

 - Easy to use – Projectors may seem a little bit complicated but they are easy to use.
 You don’t need to be tech-savvy to use a projector for your church.
 The setup process is quite simple and almost all can comfortably operate the projector without difficulty.